 What are the benefits of having a joint account?

 If you are married, the bulk of your assets should be joint.
 Things like your long-term savings, your house, and your investments are things you should manage together.

-Having a joint bank account also gives you more liquidity.
-By having access to a pool of funds, you can withdraw the money in the case of an emergency without waiting for your spouse to transfer the funds to you.
+Opening a joint account also gives you more liquidity.
+By having access to a pool of funds, you can withdraw the money in the case of an emergency without waiting for your partner to transfer the funds to you.